 - Affordable: Whitening strips are more affordable than at-home LED kits and custom trays, and significantly more affordable than in-office options.

-- Effective: Following a two-week course of whitening strips, you can expect results to last 4–6 months.
+- Typically Long-Lasting: With proper aftercare, you can expect results to last 4–6 months.

-- Long History of Customer Satisfaction: Whitening strips have been available over the counter for over 20 years and transformed millions of smiles.
+- Long Track Record: Whitening strips have been available over the counter for over 20 years and transformed millions of smiles.

 Cons: